UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Backend
 The `Backend` is responsible for all communication with the "outside world".
-The responsibilities of the `Backend` can be broken down into Input and Output.
+The responsibilities of the `Backend` can be broken down into communication with `SensorProto` and [Primitives](#primitives) messages:

-### Input Responsibilities
+* Upon receiving the following messages, the `Backend` will store it in a `SensorProto` message and send it to [Sensor Fusion](sensor-fusion):
-1. Receiving robot status messages
+  * Robot status messages
-2. Receiving vision data about where the robots and ball are (typically provided by [SSL-Vision](#ssl-vision))
+  * Vision data about where the robots and ball are (typically from [SSL-Vision](#ssl-vision))
-2. Receiving referee commands (typically from the [SSL-Gamecontroller](#ssl-gamecontroller)
+  * Referee commands (typically from the [SSL-Gamecontroller](#ssl-gamecontroller)

-3. Filtering the received data
+* Upon receiving [Primitives](#primitives) from the [AI](#ai), `Backend` will send the primitives to the robots or the [Simulator](#simulator).

+The `Backend` was designed to be a simple interface that handles all communication with the "outside world", allowing for different implementations that can be swapped out in order to communicate with different hardware / protocols / programs.

+#### Backend Diagram
+![Backend Diagram](images/backend_diagram.svg)

+# Sensor Fusion
+`Sensor Fusion` is responsible for processing the raw data contained in SensorProto into a coherent snapshot of the [World](#world) that the [AI](#ai) can use.
+It invokes filters to update components of [World](#world), and then combines the components to send out the most up-to-date version.

+## Filters
+Filters take the raw data from SensorProto and returns an updated version of a component of the [World](#world).
+For example, the `BallFilter` takes `BallDetection`s and returns an updated `Ball`.
     * **Why we need to do this:** Programs that provide data like [SSL-Vision](#ssl-vision) only provide raw data.
 This means that if there are several orange blobs on the field, [SSL-Vision](#ssl-vision) will tell us the ball is in several different locations.
 It is up to us to filter this data to determine the "correct" position of the ball.
 The same idea applies to robot positions and other data we receive.
-4. Storing the filtered data into the [World](#world) datastructures understood by our system
-5. Sending the filtered data to the rest of the system

-### Output Responsibilities
-1. Sending robot primitives to the robots

-In practice, the `Backend` is just a simple interface that specifies [World](#world) and [Robot Status](#robot-status) objects must be produced, and [Primitves](#primitives) may be consumed.
-The interface is very generic so that different implementations may be swapped out in order to communicate with different hardware / protocols / programs.
-For example, we have multiple implementations of the "output" part of the backend: one that lets us send data to our real robots using the radio, and one that sends commands to simulated robots in the simulator.

-#### Backend Diagram
-![Backend Diagram](images/backend_diagram.svg)
+Filters provide a flexible way to modularize the processing of raw data, making it easy to update filters and add new ones.
+Filters are sometimes stateful.
+For example, the `BallFilter` "remembers" previous locations of the ball in order to estimate the ball's current velocity.

 # AI
 The `AI` is where all of our gameplay logic takes place, and is the main "brain" of our system.
-It uses the information received from the [Backend](#backend) to make decisions, and sends [Primitives](#primitives) back to the [Backend](#backend) for the robots to execute.
+It uses the information received from [Sensor Fusion](#sensor-fusion) to make decisions, and sends [Primitives](#primitives) to the [Backend](#backend) for the robots to execute.
 All together this feedback loop is what allows us to react to what's happening on the field and play soccer in real-time.

 The 2 main components of the AI are strategy and navigation.